mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 Later we migrated the application to RC.5 to took advantage of the **[Ahead-of-Time compilation](http://blog.mgechev.com/2016/08/14/ahead-of-time-compilation-angular-offline-precompilation/).
 This increased our bundle size** even further - now it was close to 1M.
 Loading the bundle was not the only problem.
 On low-end devices it's parsing was taking up to a few seconds.

+*In fact, although you're able to get rid of the compiler, AoT can increases your bundle size.
+What AoT does is to generate code for your templates and DI, so if you have a lot of components the JavaScript generated for the templates may exceed the size of the compiler.*

 We took advantage of techniques such as:

 - Bundling.
 - Minification.
 - Tree-shaking.

-And later I blogged about this in ["Building an Angular 2 Application for Production"](http://blog.mgechev.com/2016/06/26/tree-shaking-angular2-production-build-rollup-javascript/)
+And later I blogged about this in ["Building an Angular 2 Application for Production"](http://blog.mgechev.com/2016/06/26/tree-shaking-angular2-production-build-rollup-javascript/).

 Although we applied everything from the list we still didn't have satisfying results.